 Supporting voluntary effort

-We appreciate many residents want to volunteer to help those affected by the Covid19 situation, in lots of different ways.
+We appreciate many residents want to volunteer to help those affected by the COVID-19 situation, in lots of different ways.

-Help the NHS - NHS Volunteer Responders
+NHS Volunteer Responders Programme

 Setting up your own community group